Spain drops sedition charge against ex-Catalan leader

 Belgium has so far denied Spain's extradition request for Puigdemont, and it was not clear how having the charge of sedition dropped would affect the chances of him being sent back by Belgian officials.

-Puigdemont's lawyer, Gonzalo Boye, told Catalan radio he was "convinced" his client would soon be able to return to Spain, adding he expected European courts would confirm he has immunity at the end of February or in March.
+Puigdemont's lawyer, Gonzalo Boye, told reporters he was "convinced" his client would soon be able to return to Spain, adding he expected European courts would confirm he has immunity at the end of February or in March.